cromwellgrim/buy-sell-listing-site/buy-selling-website.md

 - [ ] As a user, I want to buy items by contacting the seller directly because it makes it a clearer purchase
 - [ ] As a user, I want to send messages to the seller because I want to be able to negotiate for my purchase
 - [ ] stretch: As a user, I want to be able to rate sellers because I want to know who is trustworthy and good to deal with
+- [ ] stretch: As a user, I want the ability to become an admin by clicking a premium user button on my profile because I want to sell more things

 Admins (sellers) can:
 - [ ] As an admin, I want to post items which can be seen by others